massanoori/THRotator/docs/en/_sources/pages/install.rst.txt

 Determine which DLL is needed
 =============================

+First, determine the target game runs on Direct3D 8 or Direct3D 9.

-If you would like to install THRotator to one of the following, the file to copy is ``d3d8/d3d8.dll``.
+If the game is one of the following, the game is Direct3D 8-based.

 - the Embodiment of Scarlet Devil (Th06)
 - Perfect Cherry Blossom (Th07)